-5.2.
+4.2.
 Shared Export

 Shared display does not allow significant flexibility; for instance, different clients cannot examine separate viewpoints of a scientific visualization.
 More flexible sharing is possible by sharing object state updates among clients with each client able to choose how to realize the update on its version of the object [1].
 This is very time consuming to develop if one must do this separately for each shared application.
 The shared export model filters the output of each application to one of a set of common formats and builds a custom shared event viewer for these formats.
 This allows a single collaborative viewer to be leveraged among several different applications.
+WebEx [5] uses a shared virtual printer that is achieved with shared Acrobat PDF export in Garnet system.